dtPaTh/ApplicationInsightsExporter/readme.md

     "FUNCTIONS_WORKER_RUNTIME": "dotnet",
     "EHConnection": "<YourEventHubConnectionString",
     "OTLP_ENDPOINT": "http://localhost:4318/v1/traces"
+    /*,"OTLP_HEADER_AUTHORIZATION": "<YOUR-AUTHORIZATION-HEADER-VALUE>"*/
   }
 }
 ```
 * Replace the value of **EHConnection** with the connection string to read from your configured eventhub.
-Read more about here, [how to get an Event Hubs connection string](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string)
+Read more about here, [how to get an Event Hub connection string](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string)
-* Configure the **OTLP_ENDPOINT* to point to your targeted OLTP/HTTP JSON compatible endpoint.
+* Configure the **OTLP_ENDPOINT* to point to your targeted OLTP/HTTP binary compatible endpoint.
 By default it's an local endpoint configured for testing.
+* Optionally configure **OTLP_HEADER_AUTHORIZATION**.
+If your OTLP endpoint requires authentication, you can set the **Authorization** http-header with this setting.

 2. Run your Function

 For more details how to run an Azure Function locally see [Code and test Azure Functions locally](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local)

 ### [Optional] Run an OpenTelemetry Collector
-The project contains a collector config **otel_collector_config.yaml**, configured with a pipeline for an OTLP/HTTP binary format requiring an authorization token.
+The project contains a collector config **otel_collector_config.yaml**, configured with a pipeline for an OTLP/HTTP format requiring an authorization token.
 It allows to pass the receiving OTLP endpiont and an authorization token via environment variables.
 ```
 receivers:
   otlp: